alexdeplov/alexdeplov.github.io/content/blog/2025/freebsd-vs-macos-for-daily-use-my-personal-migration-story.md

 ---

-As a designer I've been using macOS since 2005, but with each new update, I dislike where Apple is going.
-They add unnecessary features that use system resources and can't be turned off.
-If your Mac can't handle macOS, the only solution is to buy a more powerful Mac.
-This is probably okay; people upgrade their hardware from time to time, and this is part of the evolution of the field.
-However, Apple can abandon any five-year-old Mac as obsolete.
-In my opinion, though, a five-year-old computer can still handle many things and should have enough power to be fast enough.
-That would be true if macOS didn't outgrow the hardware so quickly.
+As a designer I've been using macOS since 2005, but with each new update, I dislike the direction Apple is heading in.
+They add unnecessary features that use system resources and can't be disabled.
+My seven-year-old MacBook Pro with an Intel processor became so slow and unresponsive with the latest macOS version that I can't use it at all anymore.
+If your Mac can't handle the latest macOS version, the only solution is to buy a more powerful Mac.
+This is probably fine, people upgrade their hardware from time to time, and this is part of the evolution of the field.
+However, Apple can deem any five-year-old Mac obsolete.
+It seems like they have more control over your computer than you do.

-To make macOS last longer and remove unnecessary features from the system, I decided to learn more about how macOS works.
-To my surprise, I found that it was very similar to my past FreeBSD experience.
+In order to optimize macOS and turn off unnecessary system services, I decided to learn deeply about how macOS works.
+I was surprised to find that it was very similar to my past experience with FreeBSD:

-- Both Unix
+- Both Unix or Unix-like.
 - macOS has many terminal apps that I've seen before, such as top, ps, and ifconfig.
 - Bash, Zsh, and Tcsh.
 - As we know, Apple only uses [part of FreeBSD in their kernel](https://youtu.be/ton0ZaGKOsc?si=k0AB804p5UVxevEz).
-- Services called "daemons" are also present, just like in FreeBSD.
+- Services called "daemons".
 - macOS and FreeBSD share a similar file system hierarchy: ~/ for the user folder, ~/Desktop, ~/Downlods and so on.
 - System directories such as /etc, /bin, /usr, etc.
-- The man page is very similar to FreeBSD.
+- The man page.

-After discovering all these similarities, I started thinking that, instead of trying to do something with macOS (which is closed and restrictive), it might make more sense to focus on FreeBSD, where I have full control and can change how things work.
+After discovering all these similarities, I started thinking that it might make more sense to focus on FreeBSD than on macOS, which is closed and highly restrictive.
+With FreeBSD, I have full control and can change how things work.

 I had some experience with FreeBSD 4.5 on my old 486 IBM PC, but after 20 years, I decided to refresh my knowledge and see how far I could go.

 ## In this experiment, I switched from macOS to FreeBSD to achieve the following goals:

 - To compare the performance of both systems for desktop usage.
 This is important because Macs are expensive.
-What hardware will be needed to comfortably use one in 2025?
-In this comparison, I pit a $2,000 MacBook Pro M1 Pro against a $300 MiniPC.
-As you may recall, the introduction of the M1 processor was a significant event for Apple, marking the beginning of a new era of speed an optimization.
+What hardware will we need to comfortably use a desktop in 2025?
+For this comparison, I pitted a $2,000 MacBook Pro with an M1 Pro processor against a $300 Mini PC.
-- I wanted to tweak FreeBSD to match macOS as closely as possible so that, when switching from a working computer to FreeBSD, I would have a similar experience.
+- I tweaked FreeBSD to closely match the macOS look and feel so that when I switch from my working computer to FreeBSD, the experience is similar.
-- To show my friends and the world that there is a good alternative to macOS that is not Windows or Linux.
+- Show my friends and the world that there is a good alternative to macOS besides Windows or Linux.

-Before I begin, here are my quick tests for both systems.
-I'm running mostly apps that I've used before to see how quickly each one can be run and how responsive they feel during the initial launch and subsequent usage.
+Before I begin, here are my quick test results for both operating systems.
+I ran desktop apps on each operating system to see how quickly they could be launched and how responsive they felt during initial and subsequent usage.

 ## YouTube video loading in Firefox on FreeBSD vs macOS